Midnight-Github/Productivity-Tracker-App/README.md

   - Delete an account securely.

 - **Task Management**:
-  - Add tasks to specific locations.
+  - Add tasks and sub-tasks in a hierarchical order.
-  - Remove tasks from locations.
+  - Remove tasks.
   - Rename tasks.
   - Reset time spent on tasks.

-- **Time Tracking**:
+- **Time Tracking (Planned)**:
   - Track time spent on tasks.
-  - Update the timer for ongoing tasks.

-- **Help System**:
-  - Get detailed usage instructions for all commands.
+  - Generate reports and analytics for time spent on each task.

+- **Pomodoro Variants (Planned)**:
+  - **Pomodoro**: Traditional time management technique.
+Uses a timer to break work into intervals, typically 25 minutes long, followed by short breaks
+  - **Flomodoro**: A flexible version of the Pomodoro technique.
+Users can work for any duration with the timer, and the break time will be calculated dynamically based on the work period.
+  - **Daymodoro**: A unique Pomodoro variant exclusive to this app.
+The total work time and break time are fixed, typically in a 5:1 ratio, allowing users to alternate between the two modes.

-## Commands
+## Commands (Terminal Version)
 ### Authentication Commands
 - `login <username> <password>`: Login to your account.
 - `register <username> <password>`: Register a new account.